ministryofjustice/send-legal-mail-to-prisons-api/README.md

 * The private key should be saved in Kubernetes secret `send-legal-mail-to-prisons-api` with key `JWT_PRIVATE_KEY`

 ## Barcode Stats Report
 The barcode stats report that was being sent out every night has been disabled and all code around it removed.
-Please refer to this PR in case you want to look at how it was being done -
+Please refer to this [PR](https://github.com/ministryofjustice/send-legal-mail-to-prisons-api/pull/226) in case you want to look at how it was being done.